Adv-Software-DeKeet/.github/DeKeet (IP)/GCloud.md

 ## Deploy

-Pipeline is first deploys on staging cluster and when can be tested.
+We deploy the newly created image with Google Cloud Deploy.
+It first deploys on staging cluster and can be tested.
 Then it can be promoted to production.

 ![GCPPipeline](https://github.com/Adv-Software-DeKeet/.github/blob/main/DeKeet%20(IP)/images/GCPDeployStag%26Prod.png)